Vunnupyx/clight/README.md

 ## Getting started

-To run the MDC light runtime, use the following command:
+To run the MDC light runtime, use the following commands:

-`yarn` (optional) Install dependencies
+- `yarn` (optional) Install dependencies
-`yarn dev`
+- `yarn dev` to start the agent

 ## Documentation